 Analysis | Could congressional committees thoroughly investigate the Jan.
 6 Capitol attack?
-There are … doubts
+There are . . . doubts.

 “In a country that’s so divided, where people choose the news that most agrees with them, you can’t spin an independent commission.
 It will be ideally perceived, as the 9/11 commission was, as the ground truth,” said Rep. Eric Swalwell (D-Calif.).

-House Speaker Nancy Pelosi (D-Calif.) has advocated both Congressional investigations and an independent commission, frequently citing her work on a bipartisan investigation by the House and Senate intelligence committees after the Sept.
-11 terrorist attacks in New York and Washington.
+House Speaker Nancy Pelosi (D-Calif.) has advocated both congressional investigations and an independent commission, frequently citing her work on a bipartisan investigation by the House and Senate intelligence committees after the Sept.
+11, 2001, terrorist attacks in New York and Washington.

-Pelosi believes that some Congressional panel could produce a similar record, along the lines of the more than 400-page report those intelligence committees filed in December 2002.
+Pelosi believes that some congressional panel could produce a similar record, along the lines of the more than 400-page report those intelligence committees filed in December 2002.

-“We had months of hearings and the rest, and the work that was produced by that Committee was very valuable to the 9/11 Commission,” Pelosi, who was the top Democrat on the House intelligence committee at the time, told reporters Thursday.
+“We had months of hearings and the rest, and the work that was produced by that committee was very valuable to the 9/11 Commission,” Pelosi, who was the top Democrat on the House Intelligence Committee at the time, told reporters Thursday.

-The House speaker also said that it took 14 months after those terrorist attacks to create the commission, hinting that it may take a bit more time for a deal to launch a new independent Jan.
-6 commission.
+The House speaker also said it took 14 months after those terrorist attacks to create the commission, hinting that it may take a bit more time for a deal to launch an independent Jan.
+6 panel.

 But Sen. Richard C. Shelby (Ala.), who was the top Republican on the Senate panel in 2002, recalled that as a different time in a different Congress.